Batau tribe

 Because Photo was still young teenager - his brothers found it easy to influence him badly and bring him into their bloody scheme of murdering Matlebjane.
 According to their plan they will visit Matlebjane in his sleep with spears to all kill him.
 But that was only half of the plan, the part that was communicated to Photo.
 The full plan was that all the sons excluding Photo will have their spears bent at the tip end.
 So as they entered the King's resting place at night and they signaled that all stab the King in his sleep it was Photo's spear that pierced through and killed the King.
 The other did not kill the Kings as their spears were bent at the tip end.

 Nevertheless, the community suspected and finally discovered the whole full story.
 So the community of Batau was divided through each of the sons.
 And the Batau scattered.
-And now you have Batau ba Masemola separated from others under their own political leadership, you have Phaahla alone, Mogashoa alone, Kgaphola alone, Seloane alone and Photo covering the whole area of Tubatse further north.
+And now you have Batau ba Masemola separated from others under their own political leadership, you have Phaahla alone, Mogashoa alone, Diphofa alone, Kgaphola alone, Seloane alone and Photo covering the whole area of Tubatse further north.
 Other Batau travelled furth north and are now found in various communities across the vast Limpopo Province.